 The other feature mentioned is one that comes pretty standard for Lightroom but is still welcome all the same.

 The support for different camera models means you can bring in your photos from your professional-grade camera and not have to tweak as much.
-This makes Lightroom incredibly essential for those using high-quality cameras and wants to edit right away on a tablet or phone.
+This makes Lightroom incredibly essential for those using high-quality cameras who want to edit right away on a tablet or phone.
 For being so essential, we’re giving Lightroom a perfect score for features.

 Snapseed comes with 29 tools and filters for altering photos.
 This includes such essential tools as crop and rotate and more complex tools such as Healing, where you can remove elements from an image, such as an unwanted item and passerby in the background.